Bosonic and fermionic Gaussian states from K\"ahler structures: Introduction

 Gaussian states play a distinguished role in quantum theory: they appear under various names (squeezed coherent states, squeezed vacua, quasi-free states, generalized Slater determinants, ground states of free Hamiltonians) and are used in vastly different research fields, from quantum information \cite{WANG_2007,Braunstein:2005zz,adesso2014continuous} to quantum field theory in curved spacetimes \cite{wald1994quantum, Parker:2009uva}.
 They are often used as testing ground, as many concepts can be studied analytically when they are applied to Gaussian states (\eg entanglement entropy, logarithmic negativity, circuit complexity).
 They also form the basis of many numerical or perturbative methods to study physical systems approximately (\eg Feynman diagrams, Bardeen–Cooper–Schrieffer theory, Hartree-Fock method, Bogoliubov theory) \cite{Berezin:1966nc}.

 Gaussian states are completely characterized by the $2$-point correlation functions of linear observables, from which all higher $n$-point functions can be computed via the famous Wick's theorem.
 For a system of $N$ bosonic degrees of freedom, one can choose coordinates $q_i, p_i$ in phase space and express linear observables as $\hat{\xi}^a\equiv(\hat{q}_1,\cdots,\hat{q}_N,\hat{p}_1,\cdots,\hat{p}_N)$.
 Similarly, for a system with $N$ fermionic degrees of freedom, one can choose Majorana modes $q_i, p_i$ (often denoted $\gamma_i, \eta_i$) at the classical level, and express linear observables again in a compact form as $\hat{\xi}^a$.
-In both cases, given a state $\ket{\psi}$, the correlation function takes the form\footnote{We assume $\braket{\psi|\hat{\xi}^a|\psi}=0$ here, but see section~\ref{sec:quantum-Gaussian} for the general case.}
+In both cases, given a state $\ket{\psi}$, the correlation function takes the form\footnote{Here, we assume $\braket{\psi|\hat{\xi}^a|\psi}=0$, but also treat the general case in section~\ref{sec:quantum-Gaussian}.}

 The symmetric and the antisymmetric part of the correlation function define two mathematical structures: a \emph{positive definite metric} $G^{ab}$ and a \emph{symplectic form} $\Omega^{ab}$.
 For bosons, the symplectic form $\Omega^{ab}$ is canonical and determined by the classical Poisson brackets, while the metric $G^{ab}$ depends on the state.
 On the other hand, for fermions it is the metric $G^{ab}$ that is canonical and fixed already at the classical level, while the symplectic form $\Omega^{ab}$ characterizes the quantum state.
 Remarkably, for a pure Gaussian state $|\psi\rangle$, the two structures $G^{ab}$ and $\Omega^{ab}$ satisfy a compatibility condition that defines a \emph{Kähler structure} $(G,\Omega,J)$, (see figure~\ref{fig:Kaehler-triangle}).
 The third object $J^a{}_b$ is a complex structure and defines a notion of creation and annihilation operators.
-In this paper, we show how properties of Gaussian states for bosonic and for fermionic systems can be described in a compact unified way in terms of Kähler structures.
+As in~\cite{Derezinski:2013dra}, we show how properties of Gaussian states for bosonic and for fermionic systems can be described in a compact unified way in terms of Kähler structures\footnote{In mathematics, one usually says that a manifold or a vector space has \emph{a} Kähler structure if it is equipped with compatible objects $(G,\Omega,J)$.
+In this manuscript, we will refer to these objects $G$, $\Omega$ and $J$ commonly as Kähler structures, too.}, tailoring the language and selecting aspects relevant for applications in quantum information and out-equilibrium quantum systems.
+We highlight the fact that various expressions for information-theoretic quantities (\eg the entanglement entropy) take the same form for bosons and fermions when written in terms of the complex structure $J$.